 Distractedly Taïga pets Thunderbird.
 ‘Well… I just wanted to…’ Say I’m sorry… ‘Well… Talk.’
 She doesn’t dare look at him.

 ‘Us.’
 God!
 That came out wrong!
 ‘I mean, you and me.’

 ‘NO!
-It’s not what I meant at all!’
+That’s not what I meant at all!’

-She turns around to flee but he’s right behind her, grabbing her arm before she’s had the time to take two steps, spinning her around to face him.
+She turns around to flee but he’s right behind her.
+Grabbing her arm before she’s had the time to take two steps, he spins her around to face him.

 ‘You can’t always run, Taïga.’
 His voice is low, barely a whisper.
 They stare at each other, the air suddenly filled with tension.

 He’s so close she can feel his warm breath on her face, his eyes darting from her eyes to her mouth.
 Oh my God.
 He’s going to kiss me!
 She closes her eyes, abandoning herself against her better judgment.
 If only this could go on forever – the delicious sensation of going utterly weak, butterflies wreaking havoc in her stomach.
 But at the same time the anticipation of what is to come is killing her.
 She sighs, her lips parting slightly.
 This is it…

 Abruptly Derek breaks the magic by taking a step back, letting go of her arm and almost making her fall forward.

 She looks at him with anger and incomprehension.
 If this is another game of his, she’s definitely not playing.
 This time he shall have to explain his actions to her.
 ‘Why did-’